RapidRiverSoftware/rapidriversoftware.github.io/_careers/engineering-manager.markdown

 ---
-title: Lead Rails Developer
+title: Engineering Manager
 layout: careers_post
 cta: Learn more and apply
 ---

-We have an opening on one of our Scrum teams for the position of Lead Rails Developer.
+We have an opening for the position of Engineering Manager.
+This is a senior developer position, which includes responsibilities related to managing a small team of software engineers working on a Ruby on Rails project.

 ### About the Role